 The original is filed in the applicant's/client's case record.
 One copy is provided to the applicant/client when completed.
-One copy is mailed within three working days to Medical Services Division - HCBS/DHS.
+One copy is mailed within three working days to Aging Services Division - HCBS/DHS.
 This includes plans completed annually continued, updated at the six-month contact and a care plan that identifies a change.

-This form is available from Office Services and an electronic copy is available through the state e-forms.
+This form is available through the state e-forms.

-Rural Differential Closure, SFN 212 - 525-05-60-110 (NEW 1/1/15 ML #3428)
+Rural Differential Closure, SFN 212 - 525-05-60-110 (Revised 2/1/17 ML #3490)

 The Rural Differential Closure SFN 212 is used by the Case Manager to cancel the Rural Differential rate that a QSP is receiving for an authorized client.
-This is to be completed and forwarded to Medical Services /HCBS when the authorized client is no longer eligible for the service that the rural differential has been authorized for or if the mileage requirement is no longer met.
+This is to be completed and forwarded to Aging Services /HCBS when the authorized client is no longer eligible for the service that the rural differential has been authorized for or if the mileage requirement is no longer met.

-If closing the entire case in addition to the SFN 212, Rural Differential Closure, the SFN 474, HCBS Case Closure/ Transfer Notice and if Medicaid Waiver client the SFN 1288, CSSB Request for HCBS NF Determination, must also be completed in order to close the SNF screening and the HCBS case.
+If closing the entire case in addition to the SFN 212, Rural Differential Closure, the SFN 474, and HCBS Case Closure/ Transfer Notice must also be completed in order to close the SNF screening and the HCBS case.